 Instead of aimlessly scrolling through your Facebook timeline and Twitter feed, here are seven clever ways to use social media to find new business ideas.
 [Looking for a new business idea?
 Visit our Business Idea page]

-Jayaraman said Reddit is a good source of new business ideas.
-In particular, people looking for new business ideas should review subreddits and use the Ask Me Anything feature, where users can ask experts and celebrities questions that may uncover potential ideas for small or midsize businesses (SMBs).
+If you're on the prowl for a new tech-related product or service idea, head over to news and entertainment social media site Reddit, and start surfing the subreddits, or subject areas.
+In particular, people looking for new business ideas should review subreddits and use the Ask Me Anything feature, where users can ask experts and celebrities questions that may uncover potential ideas for small or midsize businesses.

 If your talents lie in identifying or creating the next great must-have product, get a Pinterest account.
 The image-based social media site provides a constant stream of new images to get you thinking creatively about new business ideas.

 "Of all the social media sites, Pinterest is one of the best to see the next hot product trend," said Gail Oliver, a small business consultant and blogger at Attention-Getting.com.
-"Pinterest is the only social media [site] that has a Popular page where you can see the images that people like the most," she said.
+Oliver said she's seen many wedding, home decor and fashion trends take off because of Pinterest.

 Pinterest users can monitor comments without alerting other users, to get a site-wide look at what people think of each pin.
 Oliver said the sometimes-overlooked comments section provides more inspiration for new ideas than some other social media sites.

 "Comments are also visible to everyone, so you can see what people are saying," Oliver said.

 3. Uncover under-the-radar social media networks and apps.